llorencroma/DJIDroneIDspoofer/wifi_sniffer/README.md

 `pip install tkintermapview`

-Put the WiFi adapter in monitor mode to allow the laptop to monitor all the traffic received on a wireless channel:
+Set the WiFi adapter in monitor mode to allow the laptop to monitor all the traffic received on a wireless channel:

 `sudo ip link set <interface-name> down`